The Tableau Resource Monitoring Tool has two components: RMT Server and Agent.

 As a best practice, you should use HTTPS to protect sensitive information and user credentials.

-The Require HTTPS setting in the Server configuration is used for communications between the users and the Master Server.
+The Require HTTPS setting in the Server configuration is used for communications between the users and the RMT Server.
 It is also used when you register an Agent.
-Regular agent communications between Agent and Master to collect data is done through Rabbit MQ.
+Regular agent communications between Agent and RMT Server to collect data is done through Rabbit MQ.

-By default, the Resource Monitoring Tool Master Server is installed with a self-signed certificate and will use that certificate for HTTPS communication which includes communication during Agent registration.
+By default, the RMT Server is installed with a self-signed certificate and will use that certificate for HTTPS communication which includes communication during Agent registration.
 You can use your own certificate to replace the self-signed certificate.
-This can be done during Master Server install in the Server Configuration page or after the installation is complete.
+This can be done during RMT Server install in the Server Configuration page or after the installation is complete.
 The following section describes the requirements:

-The resource monitoring tool supports three modes of using SSL Certificates:
+The resource monitoring tool supports the following modes of using SSL Certificates:

 - Default: This mode uses the default self-signed certificate supplied by the installer.